 - Salt to taste

-Put the chopped tomato, onion, serrano pepper in a bowl.
+- Put the chopped tomato, onion, serrano pepper in a bowl.
 Add the cilantro, the lime juice and salt, mix gently until all the ingredients are coated with the lime juice.
-Cover and refrigerate for 30 minutes before serving.
+You can eat this pico de gallo salsa right away or cover and refrigerate for 30 minutes before serving to enhance the flavors.